 Many visitors make a day trip to Cape Reinga from the Bay of Islands or Kaitaia as accommodation and other facilities are non-existent at the Cape itself and very limited from north of Kaitaia.
 There are also daily coach tours from the Bay of Islands and Kaitaia which also travel along Ninety Mile Beach.

-In 2010, the last 19 kilometers of road to Cape Reinga were sealed, making the entire journey much more pleasant.
+In 2010, the last 19 kilometers of road to Cape Reinga was sealed, making the entire journey much more pleasant.

 What to See and Do

 The approach to Cape Reinga affords some spectacular scenery, with huge sand dunes and beaches visible on both sides of the road.
 The area around the Cape itself contains some quite unique flora and fauna, much of which is not found anywhere else in New Zealand.
 There are many walking trails and tracks and camping is popular in the area, especially at Spirits Bay and Tapotupotu Bay.

 If you fancy a swim, Tapotupotu Bay is just a short detour from the main road.
 This small beach is one of the loveliest coves in the far north.

 At Cape Reinga itself a lighthouse, built in 1941 and fully automated since 1987, is the most prominent feature and a well-known New Zealand landmark.
 From the lighthouse, there is a magical view of the meeting of the two oceans, the Tasman Sea and the Pacific Ocean.
 The swirling surf where the currents from the two collide is clearly visible.
 On a fine day, the Poor Knights Island group can also be seen some 55 kilometers (34 miles) to the north.